Gaia philosophy: Predecessors to the Gaia theory

 In 1931, L.G.M.
 Baas Becking delivered an inaugural lecture about Gaia in the sense of life and earth.

-Oberon Zell-Ravenheart in 1970 in an article in Green Egg Magazine, independently articulated the Gaia Thesis.
+Oberon Zell-Ravenheart in 1970, in an article in Green Egg Magazine, independently articulated the Gaia Thesis.

-Many believe that these ideas cannot be considered scientific hypotheses; by definition a scientific hypothesis must make testable predictions.
-As the above claims are not currently testable, they are outside the bounds of current science.
-This does not mean that these ideas are not theoretically testable.
-As one can postulate tests that could be applied, given enough time and space, then these ideas should be seen as scientific hypotheses.

-These are conjectures and perhaps can only be considered as social and maybe political philosophy; they may have implications for theology, or thealogy as Zell-Ravenheart and Isaac Bonewits put it.

 Range of views

-According to James Kirchner there is a spectrum of Gaia hypotheses, ranging from the undeniable to radical.
+According to James Kirchner, there is a spectrum of Gaia hypotheses, ranging from the undeniable to radical.
 At one end is the undeniable statement that the organisms on the Earth have radically altered its composition.
-A stronger position is that the Earth's biosphere effectively acts as if it is a self-organizing system which works in such a way as to keep its systems in some kind of equilibrium that is conducive to life.
-Today many scientists consider that such a view (and any stronger views) are unlikely to be correct.
+A stronger position is that the Earth's biosphere effectively acts as if it is a self-organizing system that works in such a way as to keep its systems in some kind of equilibrium that is conducive to life.
+By the 2010s, the scientific consensus was that such a view (and any stronger views) is unlikely to be correct.
 An even stronger claim is that all lifeforms are part of a single planetary being, called Gaia.
-In this view, the atmosphere, the seas, the terrestrial crust would be the result of interventions carried out by Gaia, through the coevolving diversity of living organisms.
+In this view, the atmosphere, the seas, and the terrestrial crust would be the result of interventions carried out by Gaia, through the coevolving diversity of living organisms.

 The most extreme form of Gaia theory is that the entire Earth is a single unified organism with a highly intelligent mind that arose as an emergent property of the whole biosphere.
 In this view, the Earth's biosphere is consciously manipulating the climate in order to make conditions more conducive to life.
 Scientists contend that there is no evidence at all to support this last point of view, and it has come about because many people do not understand the concept of homeostasis.
-Many non-scientists instinctively and incorrectly see homeostasis as a process that requires conscious control.

-The more speculative versions of Gaia, including versions in which it is believed that the Earth is actually conscious, sentient, and highly intelligent, are usually considered outside the bounds of what is usually considered science.
+The more speculative versions of Gaia, including versions in which it is believed that the Earth is actually conscious, sentient, and highly intelligent, are outside the bounds of what is usually considered science.